Oluwatoni/theLearner/README.md

 # TheLearner
 The learner is a mobile robotics platform built to learn mapping, localization and path planning.
 The learner sports seven ultrasonic sensors, an encoder and a 9 DOF IMU.

-It is currently capable of mapping with known poses.
+It is currently capable of mapping with known poses(with the sonar sensor).
 The next goal is indoor exploration while SLAMing.

 Todo: